MLuqman150/Flask-Weather-Website/README.md

 # Flask-Weather-Project

-It is a demo weather app in flask(python)
+It is a practice project of weather app in flask(python)